b2200356062/backend-restAPI-golang/README.md

 ## Melih Ercan

 I haven't made a project with GO before so this is my first time.
 I mainly used Gin Framework and Gorm library for this project.
+JWT Tokens and authentication part is done with go-jwt library.
 I tried to stick to MVC architecture pattern with controller and models.
 I implemented an extra signup function to create users in to the database.

 ## Functionalities: